 The Hedgehog or Sweet Tooth Mushroom

 These irregular-shaped mushrooms have caps ranging from 2 – 8 inches wide.
-The tops are flat, and somewhat sunken.
+The tops are flat and somewhat sunken.
 Their color ranges from cream to orange-brown and white.
-These short, thick-stemmed ‘shrooms are found around birch, beech, and other hardwoods and can be harvested from mid-August right into November.
+These short, thick-stemmed ‘shrooms are found around birch, beech, and other hardwoods and can be harvested from mid-August until November.

 The Pheasant Back or Dryad’s Saddle Mushroom

-These flat, broad, kidney or heart-shaped mushrooms are another meaty mushroom found in the wild, full-flavored and entirely edible.
+These flat, broad, kidney or heart-shaped mushrooms are another meaty mushroom found in the wild, full-flavored, and entirely edible.
 Pheasant back mushrooms are typically found growing on elm and deadwood.
-The markings on these fungi resemble the markings found on the feathered back of a pheasant.
-Pheasant Back mushrooms can grow on logs and trees either, on their own or stacked among each other.
-They grow during the spring, and even into the summer in some areas.
+The markings on these fungi resemble those found on a pheasant’s feathered back.
+Pheasant Back mushrooms can grow on logs and trees on their own or stacked among each other.
+They grow during the spring and even into the summer in some areas.

 Wrapping It Up

-It’s easy to become excited when mushroom foraging, but it is important to take only what you need.
+It’s easy to become excited when mushroom foraging, but taking only what you need is important.
 The strength of forests and the ecosystems within relies on their own biodiversity.
-Taking only what you need helps keep the ecosystem resilient; the more varieties of mushrooms you find, the more resilient the ecosystem.
+Taking only what you need helps keep the ecosystem resilient; the more varieties of mushrooms you find, the more resilient the ecosystem is.

 It is also very important to know your mushrooms.
 But once you have learned, you will never forget.
 And you will have gained a skill that will bring you many delicious meals.
-Whether you are mushroom foraging for the first time or have become a full-fledged forager, when you are mushroom foraging; your options are endless.
+Whether you are mushroom foraging for the first time or have become a full-fledged forager, your options are endless when you are mushroom foraging.